Russia sees sports doping allegations as spiteful 'political hit job'

 Nikolai Durmanov, the former head of Russia's anti-doping agency, described the allegations as complete nonsense and as a literary work based upon "a political order".

-The previous head of Russia's athletics federation, Valentin Balakhnichev, whom the report sharply criticized, left his post in February this year.
+The previous head of Russia's athletics federation, Valentin Balakhnichev, whom the report sharply criticised, left his post in February this year.

 He has repeatedly denied allegations of wrongdoing and told the TASS news agency on Tuesday he intended to take legal action to defend his name and that of Russian athletics.